Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/How.md

 Then, inside each mod, you have any required files responsible for loading the mod, such as the initialization blueprint that the mod loader checks for and spawns, or the mod config file, which will be further discussed in the [extra features](ExtraFeatures.md#mod-configuration-files) section.

+## Editor configs

+Aside from copying over your project configs (minus those contianing sensitive info), there are some additional configs you need to know about when setting up the editor.

+### Packaging configs

+When the mod is cooked and packaged, UE will automatically also try to cook any game assets that the mod references, all the way up the dependency tree.
+Since game content should never be cooked, you need to add all game and game's plugins content folders to the `DirectoriesToNeverCook` config.
+In UE5+, you need to set `CookContentMissingSeverity` to `Warning` so that the cook does not fail due to not being able to cook dependencies.

+### Cooked editor configs

+If using cooked editor, you additionally need to set `ZeroEngineVersionWarning=False`, `cook.AllowCookedDataInEditorBuilds=True` & `s.AllowUnversionedContentInEditor=1`.

 ## Stripping PDBs

 If you're intending to ship the engine or editor with PDB files, it's generally a good idea to strip them using PDBSTRIP first.
 This is a tool that comes with Windows, and it's usually located in `C:\Program Files (x86)\Windows Kits\10\Debuggers\x64\srcsrv\pdbstr.exe`.